amirahnasihah/frontend-development/02-frontend-with-react/02-jsx-and-rendering/README.md

 # Render Elements

 Elements are the smallest building blocks of React apps.
+What you see on the browsers are elements.

 An element describes what you want to see on the screen: